phalcon-orphanage/docs/ja/reference/models.rst

 | Has-Many-to-Many    | Returns a collection of model instances of the referenced model, it implicitly does 'inner joins' with the involved models | (complex query)        |
 +---------------------+----------------------------------------------------------------------------------------------------------------------------+------------------------+

-You can also use "count" prefix to return an integer denoting the count of the related records:
+You can also use the "count" prefix to return an integer denoting the count of the related records:

 .. code-block:: php